 This enchanting winter and Christmas DIY table decoration reminds me of some of my favorite table top Christmas trees with snow covered branches and pine cones.

 Made from a recycled tin can and some freshly cut branches, this snowy tree winter and Christmas DIY table decoration is almost free and only takes 10 minutes to make!
-Wouldn’t it look beautiful in a farmhouse style home or as centerpieces for winter weddings and holidays?
+Wouldn’t it look beautiful in a farmhouse style home or as a centerpiece for winter weddings and holidays?

 Table centerpieces often require floral foam to keep everything fresh and in place.
 After reading about the potential harmful effects that floral foam may have on the environment and human health, I have been using other creative alternatives.

 I am excited to share with you a really simple and wonderful solution here.
 Can you guess what it is?